warchive/goose2-sensors/README.md

   to learn more.
 * Every time you add a library or copy paste some files or change the structure, you have to follow the above step.
+* Import this project in CLion and you are good to go.
 * For further help regarding this let Deep Dhillon know.